ℹ️ Dynamic Logging

 contains necessary information for compiling and uploading./compile.sh

-fetch solidity compilers and compile on your local machine./upload.sh
+fetches solidity compilers and compiles on your local machine./upload.sh

 In the source folder, sentio/console.sol

-will be included besides the original sources of the contract.
+will be included alongside the original sources of the contract.
 It contains utilities for printing debug information in simulation and transaction replaying, just like console.log

-in javascript.
-Console outputs will be collected and displayed on Sentio debugger.
+in JavaScript.
+Console outputs will be collected and displayed on the Sentio debugger.

 - import